akdevops12/jenkins-sonar-docker-compose/README.md

 	- Test the installation.
          $ docker compose version
             you must have "Docker Compose version v2.7.0"

+	    option2
-    - You can also run a command to install
+    - You can also use this option to install Docker Compose
          $ sudo apt-get install docker-compose